Jayden-Lind/jayden-lind.github.io/_posts/2022-06-22-htb-retired.md

 sVar2 = read(sockfd,buffer,(ulong)msglen);
 ```

 What we can do is look at using this overflow to then bypass the NX (No eXecute) on the stack by calling mprotect() on the stack space, making the stack executable.
 An okay example to follow is [Bypass NX with mprotect](https://syrion.me/blog/elfx64-bypass-nx-with-mprotect/).
-The instructions skip over some steps, but using this blog post, John Hammonds [Video](https://www.youtube.com/watch?v=i5-cWI_HV8o&t=896s) (shoutout John Hammond!) and the [jmp rsp](https://ir0nstone.gitbook.io/notes/types/stack/reliable-shellcode/using-rsp) to execute the stack we should have code execution.
+The instructions skip over some steps, but using this blog post, John Hammonds [Video](https://www.youtube.com/watch?v=i5-cWI_HV8o&t=896s) (shoutout John Hammond!) and the [jmp rsp](https://ir0nstone.gitbook.io/notes/types/stack/reliable-shellcode/using-rsp) to execute what we put on the stack.

 High Level Overview: